cycle/docs/advanced/testing.md

 // you can use already calculated database schema
 $orm = $orm->withSchema(new Schema($cachedSchema));
 ```

+> Attention, you would not be able to test if your database constrains operate properly using SQLite.
+Use dedicated database instance.

 You can clean your database state after each iteration using schema introspection appoach: